 Do you offer admission in the Fall, Spring, and Summer?

 Yes, you can apply to begin our program during any semester.
-Check out Apply Now for the deadlines to apply for each semester.
+Check out the Application Requirements and Process page for the deadlines to apply for each semester.
 Our Degree Requirements outline curriculum sequence scenarios for each semester.

 Is it possible for me to defer my admission?

 Admitted students may defer admission for up to one calendar year.
 For example, if you have been admitted for Fall and are unable to attend during that semester, you may defer to the following Spring or Fall.
 To defer admission, go to your Application portal and you will have the option of selecting to defer your admission to a future term.
 Select the term in which you would like to be enrolled.
 You should also email our program office to notify them of your decision to defer.

 I am a new student.
 How do I set up my NetID, university email, and register for classes?